algorithm-archivists/algorithm-archive/chapters/principles_of_code/code_quality.md

 ### Comments / style

-Comments.
-Every language has a different way to introduce them.
-Some use the noble #, others the //, still others the ! or $ or C. Regardless of your language of choice, every single language offers you the ability to tell readers what you are intending to do with your code.
+Every language has a different way to introduce Comments.
+Some languages use the noble # whereas others use the //, the !, $, or C. Regardless of your choice of language, every single language offers you the ability to tell readers what you are intending to do with your code.
 This is a necessary component to programming.
 In fact, I would argue that it is one of the most useful part of any code.
 Sure, the code has to work.
-It's gotta compile and do something useful, but I cannot tell you how many times I have had to fix broken code that no one had looked at for years.
+It must compile and do something useful, but I cannot tell you how many times I have had to fix broken code that no one had looked at for years.
 Sometimes this is a long and laborious process, taking every ounce of my mental abilities, and other times it only takes a few minutes.
 What's the difference?
 Comments and documentation.

 I remember the first time I learned to program, I found commenting tedious.
 I remember thinking, "Hah.
 This is completely useless.
 Any programmer worth their salt will be able to figure out what I am trying to do in no time!"
 Turns out, I wasn't worth my salt because after trying to figure out my code a month later, I couldn't figure out what on Earth I was trying to do.
 Here's the truth: when it comes to programming, you are often your own audience.
 Trust me, I know it seems like a good idea to keep the code short -- to go for witty one-liners that make you feel brilliant, but these make your code impossible to read.